Keto Coconut Chicken Thai Curry

 - Return the cooked chicken to the skillet.

-- Add in the thai curry paste and can of coconut milk, stir to combine.
+- Add in the red curry paste and can of coconut milk, stir to combine.
 Cook for 1-2 minutes until heated thru.

 - Spoon the coconut chicken thai curry over cauliflower rice (or regular rice or baked sweet potato) and serve warm.
 Top with desired garnishes.